Further additions to the Node.js/socket.io chat app

 delete chatHistory[room.name];

-• if a user hits a key, a message is sent to the backend and, a timeout starts and also a visual indicator is shown on the GUI
+typingvariable starts as false - When a user hits a key, a message fires to the backend, a timeout starts, and a visual indicator appears

-• if the timeout reaches its limit (5000 milliseconds) the backend is contacted again, and we also assume that the user is no longer typing
+- If the timeout hits its limit (5000 milliseconds), the backend gets contacted again, and we assume the user stopped typing

 var typing = false;